EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

  app.UseHttpsRedirection();
 ```
-Once the application is run using `dotnet run`, you can access Swagger UI at http://localhost:<PORT>/swagger on your browser, which should look like below.
+Once the application is running using `dotnet run`, you can access Swagger UI at http://localhost:<PORT>/swagger on your browser, which should look like below.
 ![Swagger base page.](/blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis/swagger.png)